ps2gg/ps2.gg/docs/standards/Definition-Of-Done.md

 ## Universal requirements

 - Acceptance tests are passed
-- No must-fix defects in the final product
 - Every user/service-facing endpoint is covered in automated tests
 - Every non-trivial function is unit tested
 - If something takes more than a minute to test manually, it must be automated